tars-node/node-agent/README.md

 `node-agent app.js [options]`

-* app.js is the entry script for the program, see [entry point] (# entrypoint) for details
+* app.js is the entry script for the program, see [entry point](#entrypoint) for details
-* [options] Optional configuration, see [Options] (# options) section
+* [options] Optional configuration, see [Options](#options) section

 ## Examples

 Execute the app.js file:
-$ node-agent app.js
+> $ node-agent app.js

 Start with the configuration file for the `TARS` service:
-$ node-agent app.js --config MTT.Test.conf
+> $ node-agent app.js --config MTT.Test.conf

 Launch and name the app MTT.Test:
-$ node-agent app.js --name MTT.Test
+> $ node-agent app.js --name MTT.Test

 Define log output path
-$ node-agent app.js --log ./logs/
+> $ node-agent app.js --log ./logs/

 Pass the startup parameters of the child node `node`:
 > $ node-agent app.js --node-args = "-debug = 7001"

 Define the number of child processes:
-$ node-agent app.js -i 4
+> $ node-agent app.js -i 4

 ## Entry point

 The second parameter passed when `node-agent` starts is used to specify the entry point file for service script execution, where:

- * Can be directly passed into the script file for execution, such as `. / App.js`
+ * Can be directly passed into the script file for execution, such as `./App.js`

- * You can also pass in the directory where the script file is located, such as `. /`
+ * You can also pass in the directory where the script file is located, such as `./`

 When a directory is passed in, the entry point is confirmed in the following order: